everx-labs/UIKit/packages/hydrogen/README.md

 ## react-native-gesture-handler

-Please be aware that one of the dependencies is `react-native-gesture-handler` library, that has [few important installation steps](https://docs.swmansion.com/react-native-gesture-handler/docs/#installation) you need not forget.
+Please be aware that one of the dependencies is `react-native-gesture-handler` library, that has [few important installation steps](https://docs.swmansion.com/react-native-gesture-handler/docs/#installation) you need not to forget.

 # Fonts setup